Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: The trisecant flop and the extremal congruence contraction

 For simplicity we shall now assume as above that $S$ is smooth.
 As always, let $\lambda: X'=\Bl_SX\to X$ be the blow-up of $X$ along $S$, let $E\subset X'$ be the exceptional divisor and let $H'=\lambda^*(H)$, where $H\subset X$ is a hyperplane section.

 The results in Subsection \ref{hilbtris}, in Remarks \ref{linsyz} and \ref{gentris} suggest that, under some mild assumptions, trisecant flop contractions might exist.

-We shall now construct explicitly a flop of all the two dimensional irreducible components of $T$ determined by trisecant lines to $S$ as soon as $S\subset\p^5$ has the expected trisecant behaviour.
+We shall now construct explicitly a flop of the two dimensional irreducible components of $T$ ruled by trisecant lines to $S$ via $\phi$ as soon as $S\subset\p^5$ has the expected trisecant behaviour and $\tilde \phi$ is a small contraction.
 When these loci exhaust the exceptional locus of a trisecant flop contraction we shall obtain a {\it trisecant flop} of $\tilde\phi:X'\to Y$.
 Flops of this kind have been also considered in \cite{LLW} in arbitrary dimension under the stronger assumption that the splitting \eqref{splitT'} holds for every line of the ruling of $T'$.

-\begin{thm} {\rm ({\bf Trisecant flop})} Let notation be as above, suppose that $S$ satisfies Assumption 1, that $S\subset\p^5$ has the expected trisecant behaviour.
-If $T'\subset X'$ denotes the exceptional locus of the associated small contraction then any irreducible smooth surface $\overline T\subseteq T'$, which is ruled via $\tilde\phi$ by trisecant lines to $S$, can be flopped, yielding a small contraction $\tilde\psi:W'\to Y$ with $W'$ a smooth projective fourfold.
+\begin{thm} {\rm ({\bf Trisecant flop})} Let notation be as above, suppose that $S\subset\p^5$ satisfies Assumption~\ref{assumption1} and that it has the expected trisecant behaviour.
+If $T'\subset X'$ denotes the exceptional locus of the associated small contraction then any irreducible smooth surface $\overline T\subseteq T'$, which is ruled via $\tilde\phi$ by the strict transforms of trisecant lines to $S$ (that is through a general point of $\overline T'$ there passes a unique curve of this kind), can be flopped to produce a small contraction $\tilde\psi:W'\to Y$ with $W'$ a smooth projective fourfold.

-In particular, under the previous assumptions, if $\tilde\phi:X'\to Y$ is a trisecant flop contraction and if every irreducible component of $T'\subset X'$ is a smooth irreducible surface ruled via $\tilde\phi$ by trisecant lines, then the trisecant flop $\tau:X'\map W'$ exists. \end{thm} \begin{proof} Without loss of generality we can suppose that $S\subset X$ is smooth and that $\overline T=T'$ is a smooth irreducible surface ruled via $\tilde\phi$ by trisecant lines and such that $\tilde\phi(T')=\overline C\subset Y$ is a curve.
+In particular, under the previous assumptions, if $\tilde\phi:X'\to Y$ is a trisecant flop contraction and if $T'\subset X'$ is a smooth irreducible surface ruled via $\tilde\phi$ by trisecant lines, then the trisecant flop $\tau:X'\map W'$ exists. \end{thm} \begin{proof} First we shall first prove the second part, that is suppose that $\overline T=T'$ is a smooth irreducible surface ruled via $\tilde\phi$ by trisecant lines and such that $\tilde\phi(T')=\overline C\subset Y$ is a curve.
+At the end we shall consider the general case in which $T'$ is a finite union of such surfaces.
 The general fiber of $\tilde\phi:T'\to \overline C$ is smooth and irreducible so that $\overline C$ generically coincides, as a scheme, with the parameter space of trisecant lines to $S$ contained in $X$.
+In particular this parameter space is generically smooth of dimension one.
 Let $L'\subset T'$ be a general fiber of the restriction of $\tilde\phi$ to $T'$.
-By Lemma~\ref{split1} (see also Remark \ref{gentris})
+By Lemma~\ref{split1} (see also Remark \ref{gentris}):